Believe it or not, 99.43% of bodybuilding supplements are essentially useless.

 So what does this mean in practice?

-I highly recommend that athletes eating a plant-based diet should supplement themselves with a vegan creatine.
-This is because creatine only occurs naturally in animal products like eggs and meat, so there is no plant-based source of creatine in an everyday diet.
+I highly recommend that athletes eating a plant-based diet should supplement themselves with vegan creatine monohydrate.
+This is because creatine only occurs naturally in animal-based products like eggs and meat, so there is no plant-based source of creatine in an everyday diet.

 This means that creatine supplements can have even more benefits for us, so it’s pretty much a no-brainer - get yourself some vegan-friendly creatine supplements.
 For myself personally, I take 5 grams every day.

-A high-quality vegan protein powder is not just a supplement, but can often act as a meal replacement too due to its nourishing properties - it is an extremely effective and convenient way of making sure that you get enough protein on a plant-based diet.
+High-quality vegan protein powders are not just supplements, but can often act as meal replacement too due to their nourishing properties.
+They are extremely effective and convenient way of making sure that you get enough protein on a plant-based diet.

 There are many different sources for acquiring vegan-friendly protein, such as rice, peas, hemp, soy, and many more.
 If you’re looking to build muscle mass in particular, then I would recommend a pea protein supplement due to its BCAA content.

-Personally, I would struggle to get my macros every week without a decent vegan protein powder by my side.
+Personally, I would struggle to get my macros every week without a good vegan mass gainer or protein powder by my side.

 It’s one of the most essential vegan supplements, especially if you’re an athlete and/or bodybuilder.

-Not only are the doses very high, but the ingredients themselves will encourage mass gain.
+Not only the doses of caffeine are very high, but the ingredients themselves will encourage mass gain.
 But what about women who just want some extra energy at the gym to work harder and lose more weight without increasing muscle size?